python/devguide/developer-workflow/extension-modules.rst

 Standard library extension modules
 ==================================

-In this section, we could explain how to write a CPython extension with the C language, but the topic can take a complete book.
-We will however explain how to add a new extension module to the standard library, for instance, a module responsible for accelerating some parts of the library.
+In this section, we are interested in extending the CPython project with an :term:`extension module`.
+We will not explain how to write the module in C but rather explain how to configure the project and make it compile.

-For writing a CPython extension itself, we prefer to give you some links where you can read good documentation:
+For writing an extension module in C, we prefer to give you some links where you can read good documentation:

 * https://docs.python.org/dev/c-api/